 - Scale up or down.
 This recipe makes enough for a pretty full sheet pan.
 If you only need a little bit, reduce the quantities by half.

 - Mix and match types of nuts.
-Instead of just pecans, feel free to dip brazil nuts, hazelnuts, peanuts, macadamia nuts, and more.
+Instead of just pecans, feel free to dip hazelnuts, almonds, macadamia nuts, cashews, and more.

 - Temper the chocolate.
 Tempered chocolate has a glossy look and sheen plus a nice, hard snap.
 This recipe does use tempering as it is more challenging for beginners, but it the best method to make shelf-stable, bakery-worthy chocolates.
 If you’re comfortable tempering chocolate, feel free to do so and skip the refrigerator!